LucasCasadoPrime/CSDLib/README.md

 .
 Files management

 .
 Linked list generic system

+The particularities of CSDLib are :

+.
+All function are automatically free

+.
+Variable assignment is automaticly reallocated if needed

+.
+An system of linked list is available to help you to manage your data

+.
+A lot of functions added to help you to manage your data (based on python standard library)

 For your future problems, please refer to the [Documentation]() (soon)